panpf/sketch/README.md

 // Use Android or Skia's built-in decoder to decode gif, webp, heif and other animated images and play them implementation("io.github.panpf.sketch4:sketch-animated:${LAST_VERSION}")

-// [Android only] Decode gif and play it through GifDrawable of android-gif-drawable library implementation("io.github.panpf.sketch4:sketch-animated-koralgif:${LAST_VERSION}")
+// [Android only] Use GifDrawable of the android-gif-drawable library to decode gif and play it implementation("io.github.panpf.sketch4:sketch-animated-koralgif:${LAST_VERSION}")

 // Provides practical functions such as download progress, pausing loading during list scrolling,